orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/iam_user.md

 ### Required

 - `name` (String) (ForceNew) The name of the user.
-- `password` (String) The user's password.
+- `password` (String, Sensitive) The user's password.
 This value is never returned on read.
 - `role_name` (String) The role assigned to the user.

 ### Optional